Do Customers Prefer AI or Human Receptionists? (2026 Survey Data & Trends)

 How NextPhone Delivers the Best of Both Worlds

-Every call gets answered by AI in under 5 seconds—faster than any human receptionist or traditional answering service (which averages 30+ seconds).
-The AI is transparent: customers know they're talking to a virtual assistant.
+Every call gets answered by our AI virtual receptionist in under 5 seconds—faster than any human receptionist or traditional answering service (which averages 30+ seconds).
+The AI is transparent: customers know they're talking to a virtual assistant trained specifically on your business.

 Frequently Asked Questions